cx-org/CombineX/README.md

 Open-source implementation of Apple's [Combine](https://developer.apple.com/documentation/combine) for processing values over time.

-> Though CombineX have implemented all the Combine interface, the project is still in early development and not ready for production.
+> Though CombineX have implemented all the Combine interface, the project is still in early development.

 ## What is Combine